jonee/apex_php_ruby/README.md

 # apex_php_ruby

-Examples of working with PHP and Ruby in Apex (Apex.run).
+Examples of working with PHP and Ruby in Apex (http://apex.run).
 Created for those who are considering using PHP or Ruby in AWS Lambda.
 Also includes examples in Go / Golang for comparison.

 Spoiler: PHP and Ruby has very high execution duration compared to Golang.